theonlypeti/gamesbot/lobbycog.md

 ```

 In the `__init__` method of your subclass, you need to call the `__init__` method of the superclass (`Player`) using the `super()` function.
 You need to provide a `nextcord.User` object.
 You can also add additional attributes to your subclass, like `health` in the `DicePlayer` class.

+All attributes after the `super()` call will be set on load, while the attributes above the `super()` call will only be initialized for new players.
+Returning players will have those attributes above populated from the database (if saved, more on it below).
+Keep persistent attributes above the `super()` call, and volatile ones below.

 ## Using the Subclass